molhinari/Matrices-Calculator/README.md

 ## Features

 - Able to solve 9x9 order equation systems
-- Can calculate the determinant of a matrix
+- Can calculate the determinant of matrices
 - Intuitive UI
 - Made using CSS classes and Bulma
 - Simple code: Plain Javascript